BETSY PEABODY

 HILARY HAYFORD

-Habitat Research Director
+Habitat Program Research Director

 Hilary is an unceasing fanatic of coasts and tidelands.
 She joined the PSRF team in 2020 to develop and implement strategic, science-based plans for Olympia oyster and bull kelp habitat restoration.
 She has long explored the ecology of marine organisms living in dynamic nearshore systems, working with such organizations as Friday Harbor Labs and the Partnership for Interdisciplinary Studies of Coastal Oceans.
 Hilary holds a PhD in Biology from the University of Washington.
 She makes a fierce cup of coffee.